Clint Eastwood’s Carmel

-Absolutely nothing in this fairy tale town says ‘Dirty Harry’ to me.
+Absolutely nothing in the fairy tale town of Carmel, California says ‘Dirty Harry’ to me.
 The actor-turned-chair-whisperer not only calls Carmel home, but he was the affluent town’s mayor for two years back in the late ’80s.
 Also neither here nor there, but interesting: Eastwood has seven children by five different women.

 Okay, back to this hamlet that oozes with charm…dare I say too much charm.
 At first glance, I love it.
 The homes here look like something more along the lines of what I’d encounter in a small Mediterranean village in France or Italy rather than California.

 I stopped in Carmel during my road trip down the California Coast, one of the most scenic drives in America.
 I started in San Jose, went through Big Sur and Monterey and am winding my way toward Los Angeles.

 As I walk up and down the side streets in the heart of town, I come across wood-shingled homes, clay tile gabled roofs, and what looks like storybook Hansel and Gretel cottages.
 This moneyed-by-the sea enclave formerly attracted artists and writers like Jack London.
 Perhaps it’s no longer a Call of the Wild kind of place with cobbled walkways, charming street lamps, and Land Rovers at every turn.
 I love charm as much as the next person, but it seems a little too drippy, in a slightly-unreal kind of way.
 But, I do appreciate that neon signs and billboards are forbidden (I really like this aesthetic) and even the trash receptacles are pretty.